6 Best Homeowners Insurance Companies in Minnesota 2023

 Discounts

-We focused on companies that offer three or more homeowners insurance discounts, particularly those that provided discounts that can apply to most homeowners.
+We focused on companies that offer three or more homeowners insurance discounts, particularly those that provide discounts that can apply to most homeowners.

 Technology

-Many Minnesotans prefer to do business online or via their mobile devices, and not every company provides those options.
+Many Minnesotans prefer to do business online or via their mobile devices; not every company provides those options.

-We made it a priority to select companies with user-friendly websites, mobile apps, and online support that’s easy to access.
+We prioritized selecting companies with user-friendly websites, mobile apps, and online support that’s easy to access.

 What Factors Impact the Cost of Homeowners Insurance?

-While we have made sure to provide average costs for each of the carriers on our list, it’s important to note that there are several factors that can impact what you pay for homeowners insurance and may put your costs above the state average.
+While we have provided average costs for each carrier on our list, it’s important to note that several factors can impact what you pay for homeowners insurance and may put your costs above the state average.

 Policy Limits